emb-riscv/specs-markdown/interrupts-use-cases.md

 void __attribute__((naked))
 interrupt_handle_xxx(void)
 {
-  stack_elem_t* sp = save_context(); // Push all registers on the stack
+  stack_elem_t* sp = save_context(); // Push all registers onto the thread stack

   driver_xyz_interrupt_service_routine();

   if (must_switch_context) {
     sp = scheduler_select_next_thread(sp);
   }
-  restore_context(sp); // Pop all registers from the stack return_from_interrupt();
+  restore_context(sp); // Pop all registers from the thread stack return_from_interrupt();
 }
 ```

 The complexity vary from RTOS to RTOS, and in real life it must also include
 some critical sections, but the general framework is highly similar to the
 above; it requires significant changes in the user code and it is not simple.

 In modern RTOS friendly architectures, the context switch is delegated
 to a single dedicated interrupt, implemented in the system part, such
 that all user interrupt handlers no longer need to worry about this and
 can be written directly in C/C++: